peteroupc/html3dutil/doc/extras_evaluators.Hypotrochoid.md

 ### module:extras/evaluators~Hypotrochoid#arcLength(u)

-Finds an approximate arc length (distance) between the start of this curve and the point at the given U coordinate of this curve.
+Finds an approximate arc length (distance) between the start of this curve and the point at the given u-coordinate of this curve.

 #### Parameters

-* `u` (Type: number)<br>U coordinate of a point on the curve.
+* `u` (Type: number)<br>u-coordinate of a point on the curve.

 #### Return Value

-The approximate arc length of this curve at the given U coordinate.
+The approximate arc length of this curve at the given u-coordinate.
 (Type: Array.&lt;number>)

 <a name='extras_evaluators_Hypotrochoid_endPoints'></a>
 ### module:extras/evaluators~Hypotrochoid#endPoints()